 For me, reducing arable soil loss, even reversing this to arable soil gain, will increase plant food habitat, which decreases the pressure on and the loss of wild habitat.
 More land optimizing, effective, regenerative farming has got to be good for conservation, whether the farms themselves protect wild plants and animals or not, as they claim to do.

-So watch this space for more anecdotes about nematodes, protozoa and the like, the link will become live once I publish the article.
-Also watch my wild flower design blog posts.
+If you wish to support my writing, please support my art and design work.
+You can see regular updates on "The artist's garden art blog" Or you can read my wild flower design. articles on the background of the flowers in my designs.
 If you dig, you find that each flower tends to have a fascinating story, not just in relation to humans and culture, but in other biological relationships, such as pollinator plant relationships.

 Please let me know if you have any questions, comments or stories to share on gardening, permaculture, regenerative agriculture, food forests, natural gardening, do nothing gardening, observations about pests and diseases, foraging, dealing with and using weeds constructively, composting and going offgrid.

 Check out our selection of ecological designs printed on T-shirts, accessories and decor items.
 The designs are about soil regeneration, indigenous Cape wild flowers, wild African animals and other fauna, as well as bible quotes and geometric patterns.

 Jan 05, 21 02:22 AM